zoffixznet/IOwesomeness/Action-Plan/non-backcompat/header.md

 # Changes with No Backwards-Compatible Support

-The changes in this section propose for an immediate change of behaviour, without providing any backwards compatible support.
+The changes in this section propose for a change of behaviour without providing any backwards compatible support.
+Unless noted otherwise, the proposal is for *immediate* change in 6.c language.